• Skip to main content

 2. Friction: Rubbing and chafing from the diaper against the skin can exacerbate irritation, especially if the diaper is too tight.

-3. Irritants: Contact with irritants such as soaps, lotions, fragrances, or certain diaper materials can trigger or worsen diaper rash.
+3. Irritants: Contact with irritants such as soaps, lotions, fragrances, or certain diaper materials can trigger or worsen this.

 4. Fungal or bacterial infections: Yeast infections (such as candidiasis) or bacterial infections can develop in the moist environment of the diaper area, leading to more severe diaper rash.

-5. Sensitivities or allergies: Some babies may have sensitivities or allergies to certain diapering products, wipes, or foods, which can contribute to diaper rash.
+5. Sensitivities or allergies: Some babies may have sensitivities or allergies to certain diapering products, wipes, or foods, which can contribute to this.

 “Baby” Eczema